ome/omero-documentation/omero/sysadmins/cli/admin.rst

-    This option is particularly useful for debugging and maintenance and allows for starting the server up in the foreground, that is without creating a daemon on UNIX-like systems or service on Windows.
+    This option is particularly useful for debugging and maintenance and allows for starting the server up in the foreground, that is without creating a daemon on UNIX-like systems.
     During the lifetime of the server, the prompt from which it was launched will be blocked.